 Mexican restaurants in El Paso are as plentiful as gas stations, but finding the right one for you will depend on your individual taste buds.
-Whether you like the mouthwatering effects of a spicy salsa or the heavenly combination of melted cheese and warm tortillas, this list of local Mexican restaurants will make you and ask for more.
+Whether you like the mouthwatering effects of a spicy salsa or the heavenly combination of melted cheese and warm tortillas, this list of local Mexican restaurants will make you ask for more.

 Cafe Mayapan operates as both a restaurant and a nonprofit organization that provides job training in South-Central El Paso.
 This noteworthy eatery offers some of the most authentic Mexican food that will please every palate.
-Try one their signature dishes or their scrumptious soups such as the caldo tlalpeño and wash it down with a refreshing agua de limón.
+Try one their signature dishes or their scrumptious soups, such as the caldo tlalpeño, and wash it down with a refreshing agua de limón.

 Originally founded in El Paso’s sister city, Ciudad Juárez, Mexico, El Taco Tote is best known for its signature dish: tacos.
 What makes this eatery among the best are the handmade tortillas that melt in your mouth and the plentiful, tasty salsas.
 Visit one of their several locations throughout El Paso.

 There is a reason this restaurant is always packed during the lunch hour.
 Located on the west side of the historic Concordia Cemetery (resting place of John Wesley Hardin), L&J Cafe may not be a delight for the eyes, but it belongs on your short list for El Paso restaurants.